willkg/blog/posts/mozilla/siggen_0_2_0.rst

 built v0.2.0.
 I think that worked well and it's pretty easy to do, so I plan to keep this going for a while.

-If you use this library, pleeeeeeease tell me where you're using it.
+If you use this library, please tell me where you're using it.
 That's how I'll know it's being used and that the time and effort to maintain it are worth while.
 Even better, add a star in GitHub so I have a list of you all and can contact you later.
 Plus it's a (terrible) indicator of library popularity.

 If no one uses this library or if no one tells me (I can't tell the difference), then I'll probably stop maintaining it.

-If there's interest in this algorithm, but implemented with a different language, pleeeeeeeease let me know.
+If there's interest in this algorithm, but implemented with a different language, please let me know.
 I'm interested in helping to build a version in Rust.
 Possibly other languages.

 If there's interest in throwing a webapp with an API around this, chime in with specifics in :bz:`828452`.